kshamatap/OT-Microservices/FrontendPoC.md

 ## Purpose
 The frontend web is a REACTJS based application which is user interface of [OT-Microservices](https://github.com/OT-MICROSERVICES) stack.
 This application supports cross-platform and can be executed on multiple OS as long as a JavaScript runtime environment is available.
-A ReactJS based web framework for the complete web page based operations Test case integration for application functionality verification
+A ReactJS based web framework for the complete web page based operations.
+Test case integration for application functionality verification.

 ## System Requirements
 | System requirement | Minimum Requirement  |